 Our analysis depends on a subset of trials (Fig. 1B).
 For example, a participant is presented with the choice set (1,2) at Stage 1 and chooses action 1.
 Because 1 typically leads to the blue state, we assume that this participant’s goal was to transition to blue.
 On our “setup” trials, however, they experience a low-probability transition to the green state, and then experience a very large reward.
 A model-based system would discard this information because transitions to the green state are equally likely from all Stage 1 options.
 This renders forward planning toward green irrelevant.
 In contrast, model-free value update would increase the likelihood of selecting 1 on subsequent trials due to the history of reward following that action (24).
 Our interest, however, is in the model-free assignment of value to a goal—in this case, the goal of transitioning to blue.
 If the experience of reward increases the likelihood of selecting blue as a goal, then participants should exhibit a greater likelihood of choosing 3 on the subsequent “critical” trial (when paired with either 2 or 4).
 Conversely, the experience of punishment should decrease the likelihood of choosing 3.
-This influence of the reinforcement history of choosing 1 on the subsequent choice of 3 cannot be explained by model-free update of a value to the specific action (choosing 1); rather, it depends on the assignment of value to their shared goal (getting to blue).
+This influence of the reinforcement history of choosing 1 on the subsequent choice of 3 cannot be explained by model-free update of a value to the specific action (choosing 1); rather, it may depend on the assignment of value to their shared goal (getting to blue).
+In Experiment 1 we establish this effect, and in Experiment 2 we rule out several alternative explanations of it.

 Experiment 1a

-We assessed choice on critical trials by comparing instances when the participant experienced reward vs. punishment on the preceding setup trial (i.e. following low-probability transition to the green state).
+We assessed choice on critical trials by comparing instances when the participant experienced reward versus punishment on the preceding setup trial (i.e., following low-probability transition to the green state).
 Consistent with our prediction, the mean proportion of trials on which participants selected the shared-goal action following positive reward (85%) was significantly greater than the proportion following negative reward (69%) t(216)=-11.1, p<.0001.
 Further analysis of this data, and for all subsequent experiments, is presented in Supporting Information.

 Experiment 1b

 In Experiment 1a, each round of play required a single choice between two actions available at Stage 1.
 This structure does not illustrate the computational savings of model-free value update of options defined over goals.
-Because each “goal state” (red, or blue) deterministically transitions to a single reward distribution, planning towards the goal state is computationally equivalent to planning towards the reward distribution, and is thus no more efficient.
+Because each “goal state” (red or blue) deterministically transitions to a single reward distribution, planning towards the goal state is computationally equivalent to planning towards the reward distribution, and is thus no more efficient.

 In order to differentiate subgoals from reward, and to thereby illustrate the computational savings of habitual goal selection, we extend our task to include two sequential rounds of choice (Fig. 2).
 In this task, when the participant arrives at a colored state in Stage 2, they face a choice between two actions.
 Each action delivers reward from an independent distribution with a drifting mean.
 Exhaustive model-based search of this decision tree from Stage 1 requires the agent to consider transitions and reward distributions for Stage 2 actions available from both the blue state and the red state (i.e., actions i-iv).
-By instead selecting an option defined over a Stage 2 goal state, planning over these transitions and rewards is truncated; the expected rewards are instead now summarized by the value assigned to the option.
+By instead selecting an option defined over a Stage 2 goal state, planning over these transitions and rewards is truncated; instead, the expected rewards are now summarized by the value assigned to the option.